Bias Mitigation for Machine Learning Classifiers: A Comprehensive Survey: Fairness Metrics

-Similarities between individuals have been computed according to $\ell_\infty$-distance \cite{ruoss2020learning}, and euclidean distance with weights for features~\cite{zemel2013learning}.
-Individuals have also been treated as similar if they have equal labels~\cite{berk2017convex}, are equal except for non-sensitive feature or based on predicted label~\cite{verma2021removing}.
-If similarity of individuals is determined solely by differences in sensitive features, one is speaking of ``causal discrimination''~\cite{lohia2019post,zhu2021learning}.\footnote{Some publications refer to this as ``Counterfactual fairness'~\cite{monteiroproposal,yurochkin2021sensei,Yurochkin2020Training}, but we follow the guidelines of Verma and Rubin~\cite{verma2018fairness} and treat counterfactual fairness as a Causal metric.}
+Similarities between individuals have been computed according to $\ell_\infty$-distance~\citep{ruoss2020learning}, and euclidean distance with weights for features~\citep{zemel2013learning}.
+Individuals have also been treated as similar if they have equal labels~\citep{berk2017convex}, are equal except for sensitive features or based on predicted labels~\citep{verma2021removing}.
+If similarity of individuals is determined solely by differences in sensitive features, one is speaking of ``causal discrimination''~\citep{lohia2019post,zhu2021learning}.\footnote{Some publications refer to this as ``Counterfactual fairness'~\citep{monteiroproposal,yurochkin2021sensei,Yurochkin2020Training}, but we follow the guidelines of \citet{verma2018fairness} and treat counterfactual fairness as a Causal metric.}

-In contrast to determining similarity computationally, Jung et al.~\cite{jung2019algorithmic} allowed stakeholders to judge whether two individuals should receive the same treatment.
+In contrast to determining similarity computationally, \citet{jung2019algorithmic} allowed stakeholders to judge whether two individuals should receive the same treatment.

-Moreover, Ranzato et al.~\cite{ranzato2021fairness} considered four types of similarity relations (\textsc{Noise}, \textsc{Cat}, \textsc{Noise-Cat}, \textsc{conditional-attribute}), when dealing with numerical and categorical features.
-Verma et al.~\cite{verma2021removing} considered two types of similarities: input space (identical on non-sensitive features), output space (identical prediction).
-Lahoti et al.~\cite{lahoti2019operationalizing} built a similarity graph to detect similar individuals.
+Moreover, \citet{ranzato2021fairness} considered four types of similarity relations (\textsc{Noise}, \textsc{Cat}, \textsc{Noise-Cat}, \textsc{conditional-attribute}), when dealing with numerical and categorical features. \citet{verma2021removing} considered two types of similarities: input space (identical on non-sensitive features), output space (identical prediction). \citet{lahoti2019operationalizing} built a similarity graph to detect similar individuals.
 This graph is built based on pairwise information on individuals that should be treated equally with respect to a given task.